 - 1 Select one or more fixtures in the Preview.
-The change will only affect those fixtures. - 2 Click the fixture property name and choose Reset Default Values.
+The change will only affect those fixtures. - 2 Press the mouse button over the fixture property name and choose Reset Default.

 Copy and paste fixture properties

 You can copy a fixture's properties-including fanned values and effects-to the Clipboard and then paste them to other fixtures.
 This copies the overridden properties or the properties of the preset being edited, but not values applied by other active presets, sequences, or cues, or default property values.